jkstill/trace-combine/README.md

 eg: 2019-07-09T09:57:07.704095-07:00

+The timestamps are cumulative; the elapsed time per operation is added to the current timestamp.

+These are only an approximation as time is regularly 'lost' in Oracle trace files due to some untracked operations.

+Even so, the operations should appear in order (mostly)

-There are two example trace files in the trace directory that can be used to test this.
+There are two example trace files in the trace directory that can be used to test these scripts

 Run this command to create main.trc: